 I am using ibVPN (along with other VPN services) for more than five years.
 There are many things to love about this VPN service that I consider one of the best.
 It offers excellent features, helpful apps, and fair pricing.
 Take a look below at my (ultimate) ibVPN review!

 As stated on their website, ibVPN (aka InvisibleBrowsingVPN) operates from Romania, an East European country, member of the European Union.
 Romania is not a member of the Fourteen Eyes group of nations that share intelligence to avoid breaking domestic laws.
 Also, it looks to be outside of the influence of NSA and GCHQ.
 However, as a member of the European Union, some retention laws may be implemented in the future.
-But, at this time, Romania seems to be a right place for running a VPN service with no logs policy. [click to continue…]
+But, at this time, Romania seems to be the right place for running a VPN service with no logs policy. [click to continue…]

 Are you downloading torrents frequently?
 Then, you must read the tips listed below on how to torrent safely!